mdn/content/files/en-us/mozilla/add-ons/webextensions/api/storage/storagearea/setaccesslevel/index.md

 Sets the access level for the storage area.

-This method is currently only supported for the `storage.session` StorageArea.
+This method is only supported for the `storage.session` StorageArea.

-Unlike other storage areas, `storage.session` is only available to privileged extension contexts.
-This `setAccessLevel` method can be used to opt in to exposing the storage area to content scripts too.
-All other storage areas default to being exposed to all extension contexts, including content scripts.
+Unlike other storage areas, `storage.session` is only available to privileged (trusted) extension contexts.
+This `setAccessLevel` method is used to expose the session storage area to content scripts too.
+By default, all other storage areas are exposed to all extension contexts, including content scripts.

 This is an asynchronous function that returns a [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).